bgigurtsis/blog/_posts/2022-08-26-icsarchitecture.md

 One example of ICS are Programmable Logic Controllers (PLCs) - PLCs are ruggedized industrial computers that act as a middleman.
 They modulate outputs such as actuators depending on how they are programmed and what input they receive (generally input from sensors).
 These are used more in discrete manufacturing with more digital inputs and on/off type control such as automobile manufacturing.

-### ICS Security Architecture Principles
+### ICS Security Architecture Principles (The Purdue Model)

 ![](https://www.bgigurtsis.com/pictures/posts/otarch/icsarch.jpg)

 ICS security architecture is all about creating a strong perimeter and then aggressively limiting what is allowed through that perimeter. **Least privilege** and **defence in depth** are the key phrases here.
+The above image is an example of the Purdue Model.
+This is a widely accepted standard in ICS architecture that defines the different layers of seperation and how they should interact.

 **Least privilege** in terms of minimizing what and who is allowed to pass through the enterprise/internet DMZ's and firewalls, and into your control centre or physical processing network. **Defence in depth** in terms of having multiple layers of protection and network segmentation.